Installation Guide

 accvlab_build_confighelper package (see thebuild_configdirectory in the repository root)Installs all configured namespace packages from

 pip installand the--no-build-isolationflag by default.
-You can pass--with-build-isolationto the script if you want pip to use build isolation.Tests imports after installation
+This is the recommended way to install the packages.
+However, you can pass--with-build-isolationto the script if you want pip to use build isolation; see Installing with Build Isolation for the required precautions.Tests imports after installation

 Provides detailed progress feedback